 Season with salt & pepper and serve immediately.

-kidney bean tacos
+Kidney bean tacos (makes 8)

 For a healthier option, turn these into a wrap and replace the taco shells with wholemeal pita bread.